 “His switch lashed me so hard it drove me to my knees.
 The delirium of voices overwhelmed the senses, all calling for me to polish Alexandros off.
 It was not anger at him.
 Nor were they rooting for me.
 The Peers could not have cared less about me.
 It was for him, to teach him, to make him eat the thousandth bitter lesson of the ten thousand more he would endure before they hardened him into the rock the city demanded and allowed him to take his place as an Equal and a warrior.”

 Aspiring Spartan’s are psychologically trained to maintain a stoicism, a defined mental path to avoid the notorious mindful possession that has unglued many a men in the field of battle.
 The premier battle sees a group of three hundred sired Spartans leading a mass of four thousand Greek representatives in their war against the forthcoming Persian army of two million steadfast and strong soldiers.
-The goal was simply to invade and enslave Greece, no easy task but one that must be done.
-There was only way point for the Persians to get into Greece and the Spartans were going to anticipate and decimate before being ruled.
+The opposition’s goal was to invade and enslave Greece, no easy task but one that must be done.
+There was only one way for the Persians to get into Greece and the Spartans were going to anticipate and decimate before being ruled.
 At Thermopylae the two adversaries would engage in a six day bloodbath that would have both sides entertain thoughts of defeat.
 The whole engagement leads credence to the old adage that you may have the lost the battle but the war has just begun.

 It was great reading and regrettably feeling some of the events leading up to and including one of the most heroic battles of an ancient era.
-You get a clear understanding of the mindset, the devotion, and the heartfelt passion that these warriors had for their friends, family, city, and fellow band of brothers.
+You get a clear understanding of the mindset, the devotion, and the heartfelt passion that these warriors had for their friends, family, city, and fellow brothers.
 What they call a strain we call a tear, what they call a lash we call a body splitter, what they call playing around we call attempted murder, perspective has vastly changed along the way.
 The author delivers a very authentic narrative using great detail and voice that firmly entrenches the reader into the battlefield.
 This type of historical novel is not one that I normally gravitate towards, but I am certainly glad I made this purchase.
 At times the lyrical prose is tough to grasp with its verbose nature, laden with intrinsic details and dated terminology for perspectives sake, but the emotions involved are visceral and easily translated to the reader if determination is a virtue and imagination is a strength.
-One of my favorite exchanges in the book was strangely enough that of a heartfelt conversation between Xeones and his master’s wife Arete.
+One of my favorite exchanges in the book was strangely enough that of a heartfelt conversation between Xeones and his master’s wife Arete (most of you should know what I’m talking about).
 This book is about men and probably for men, but this passage demonstrates the importance women play in balancing this inconceivable world.
 The author brings a whole incredible world to life complete with a stunning cast of characters that make up one of the best books I have read in a while and one that I will not soon forget.
-He also gives new meaning to the term tree hugger.
+He also gives new meaning to the term treehugger.

 “When a warrior fights not for himself, but for his brothers, when his most passionately sought goal is neither glory nor his own life’s preservation, but to spend his substance for them, his comrades, not to abandon them, not to prove unworthy of them, then his heart has truly achieved contempt for death, and with that he transcends himself and his actions touch the sublime.
 This is why the true warrior cannot speak of a battle save to his brothers who have been there with him.
 This truth too holy, too sacred, for words.
 I myself would not presume to give it speech, save here now, with you”